Chris-ctrl-paste/Social-media-/README.md

 Uses firebase backend and database.
 Nothing extremely special.
+Facebook clone.
+IF YOU LOGIN, YOUR GMAIL WILL BE VISIBLE FOR ME.